Greek Chicken Meatball Gyros

 • Feta – Feta cheese is a Greek brined white cheese made from sheep’s milk.
 It is crumbly and salty.

-• Panko breadcrumbs – Panko breadcrumbs are dryer and crunchier than normal breadcrumbs.
+• Panko breadcrumbs – Panko breadcrumbs are dryer and crunchier than regular breadcrumbs.

 • Herbs – Fresh dill, mint, and parsley are traditionally bright and fresh flavors for our gyros.